Book a demo

 But the problem with spreadsheets is they're open to human error.
 Also, the information wasn't live - you had to go in and hoover out the information you wanted before you could analyse it."

-As those spreadsheets got more complicated, Fiona and her colleagues saw the need for a much more efficient system.
+Working around the limitations of WorkflowMax, those spreadsheets had got more complicated, and Fiona and her colleagues saw the need for a much more efficient system.

 "The system wasn't broken, but we could see that there were definitely opportunities to improve it, so we were kind of scratching our heads thinking 'hmm, how could we go about finding some better solutions?'"